 PDF download Download Article

-Most magic tricks aren't powered by some mystical force, but by real-life sleight-of-hand!
-Sleight-of-hand is a type of trick where you manipulate objects with your fingers and distract your audience to create the illusion that something is disappearing or transforming.
-One illusion you can do at home is make it look like you're turning a card into a watch.
+Most magic tricks aren't powered by some mystical force, but by real-life sleight-of-hand, where you manipulate objects and distract your audience to create the illusion that something is disappearing or transforming.
+One illusion you can do at home is make it look like you're turning a card into a watch, and we talked to mentalist, magician, author, and actor Randy Charach to find out how to do it.
 Keep reading to learn 3 variations of the card-to-watch magic trick: one where you snap it back behind your fingers, one where you fold the playing card into your hand, and one where you use magnets.

 Snapping the Playing Card